soficis/VibeTranslate/TranslationFiestaRuby/README.md

 # TranslationFiesta Ruby

-IMPORTANT: This Ruby port is experimental and currently untested.
-It was added to provide feature parity with other ports, but automated tests and full QA are still pending.
-Use the mock mode for local exploration without API credentials.
+A professional Ruby implementation featuring a modern Sinatra web UI with dark mode (default), comprehensive file import/export, batch processing, cost tracking analytics, and full feature parity with other TranslationFiesta implementations.

 A comprehensive Ruby implementation of the TranslationFiesta application for English ↔ Japanese back-translation with quality assessment and cost tracking.